NonDairyNeutrino/Thesis/report/manuscript/manuscript.typ

 === Time Complexity

 - A detailed analysis of the convergence rates of the PA has been done @gander2007.
+- Network communication is slow, and thus there's overheard to distrubuted computing.
+  - Problems need to take long enough to make the overhead of network communication worth it.

 === Space Complexity